 The Bottom Line

 When you’re learning how to trade, you need to avoid these costly day trading mistakes.
+If you’re looking for day trading mistakes to avoid, these are just a few examples.
+Do your research, talk to your mentors and professionals, and develop your plan to recognize and avoid day trading mistakes.
 You should always trade with a plan and never let emotions control your trading decisions.
 Moreover, you should not add to losers unless it’s stated in your trading plan.
-When you avoid these costly day trading mistakes, you could avoid failure in trading and place yourself on the road to success.
+When you avoid these costly day trading mistakes, you could avoid failure and place yourself on the road to success.